January in the Garden – Food Gardening in Subtropics and Warm Areas of Australia

 Harvesting

-We are harvesting daily and as required, depending on what we like to eat and cook, and/or what needs to be harvested.
-The January harvest list includes and is based on what grows in our food forest and what is possible, including fruit from our fruit trees.
-As you may think, we don’t harvest all of it every day.
-Many of them simply keep growing and wait patiently for their turn to end up in the kitchen, or as green mulch ‘chop and drop, go to compost if they are taking over, or as food for our chickens, ducks, or worm farm.
+We harvest daily, based on what we feel like eating, cooking, or what needs to be harvested.
+The January harvest list includes what grows in our food forest and whatβs ready for picking, including fruit from our trees.
+As you might expect, we donβt harvest everything every day.
+Many of our plants continue growing and patiently wait their turn to make it to the kitchen.
+Others may become green mulch through chop-and-drop, go to the compost if theyβre taking over, or be used as food for our chickens, ducks, or worm farm.
 The possibilities are endless.

 Perennials crop in January: